Skip to main content

 10.8.2

 This happens because, by default, global Node.js packages on Windows are installed in the user home folder, specifically in %APPDATA%\npm (e.g., C:\Users\ilg\AppData\Roaming\npm).
-This path is not included in the system or user path.
+In older releases, this path was not included in the system or user path.

 C:\>echo %Path%

-It must be manually added before the current path:
+If this is the case, it must be manually added before the current path:

 C:\>set Path=%APPDATA%\npm;%Path%